srijithunni7182/llm4j/README.md

 # LLM4J

-A flexible, configurable, and well-tested Java library for interacting with multiple Large Language Model (LLM) providers through a unified API.
+A flexible, configurable, and **comprehensively tested** Java library for interacting with Google Gemini through a clean, unified API.

+> **Note**: This library currently supports **Google Gemini only**.
+We believe in honest, verified support—every feature is backed by comprehensive integration tests.
+We may add other providers in the future once they have been properly tested and verified.

 ## Features

-- **🔌 Multiple Provider Support**: OpenAI, Anthropic Claude, Google Gemini
+- **🤖 Google Gemini Support**: Full integration with Google's Gemini AI models
+- **✅ 100% Tested**: Every feature verified with comprehensive integration tests
-- **🤖 ReAct Agent Framework**: Build AI agents with reasoning and tool use
+- **🛠️ ReAct Agent Framework**: Build AI agents with reasoning and tool use
-- **🛠️ Pluggable Tools**: Easy-to-create tools for agent capabilities
+- **🔧 Pluggable Tools**: Easy-to-create tools for agent capabilities
-- **🎯 Unified API**: Single interface for all providers
 - **⚙️ Highly Configurable**: Flexible configuration with builder pattern
+- **🔄 Auto-Discovery**: Automatically detects and uses latest available models
-- **🔄 Retry Logic**: Built-in retry mechanism with configurable backoff strategies
+- **🔁 Retry Logic**: Built-in retry mechanism with configurable backoff strategies
-- **🧪 Well Tested**: Comprehensive test suite with 70%+ code coverage
 - **🔒 Thread-Safe**: Immutable request/response objects
 - **📝 Clean Code**: Follows SOLID principles and best practices